 I’ve written about this many times, for instance, in How to Be More Diplomatic, How to Handle Criticism, and How to Have a Difficult Conversation.
 In order to have a good frame of mind and control your tone of voice, foster a sense of sincere curiosity, trying to see things from the perspective of the other person.
 Think positive thoughts about your conversation partner, assuming they have the best intentions.
 Or sometimes if a person uses a rude tone, I try to think, “Maybe she has a headache,” or “Perhaps he’s having a bad day.”
 This helps me quickly cool down.
 With these sincere and positive thoughts, you can now disagree with a respectful and sincere tone of voice.
 But you still have to be very careful with your word choice.

 Think positive thoughts about your conversation partner, assuming they have the best intentions.

 Disagree generally or indirectly

 You can try some indirect or general phrases.
 These encourage the person to think through or at least explain his or her position more fully.
 Then you can have a broader and hopefully productive conversation.
 Try phrases like, "Interesting.
 Really?"
 “Are you sure that’s possible?” or “Really?
 I wonder if it works like that.”

 You can phrase the disagreement indirectly.
-My dad used to tell me, “Just because it’s black doesn't mean you need to say that.
-You can always just say, ‘It’s not white!’”
-So you can try, “I’m not sure that’s a good idea,” (not “It’s a horrible idea!”) or “I’m not sure I can agree” (NOT “I totally disagree with you!”) or how about the words that I learned from my father, "I find it hard to believe that."
+My dad used to tell me, “Just because it’s 'up' doesn't mean you need to say that.
+You can always just say, ‘It’s not 'down'!’”
+So you can try, “I’m not sure that’s a good idea,” (not “It’s a horrible idea!”) or “I’m not sure I can agree” (NOT “I totally disagree with you!”).
+Or even the words that I learned from my father: "I find it hard to believe that."